How to Start an LLC in Indiana

 Any individual residing in Indiana can be your Registered Agent.
 So, you can select yourself as your agent, or one of your employees.
 The only downside to this approach is that the name and address of the registered agent will become public record.
 If you’re concerned about privacy, this is less than ideal.

 Companies licensed to do business in Indiana can also be your Registered Agent.
 Various companies in the state offer Registered Agent as a paid service, typically for around $100-$150 per year.
-Both Northwest Registered Agent and ZenBusiness offer this option.
+Both ZenBusiness and Northwest Registered Agent offer this option.
 If you use a service, your personal information and mailing address will be protected.

 Draft an operating agreement (optional)

 Operating agreements are internal documents (meaning they aren’t submitted as part of your application), but they are still important.
 They establish important details about your company.
 Most notably, they establish ownership structure and rights.
 For multi-member LLCs and co-owners, this can help prevent future ownership disputes.

 An operating agreement is optional but recommended for most companies.
 You can use a service like ZenBusiness, which offers their clients templates to make drafting agreements easier.
 Or you can hire a local attorney to help.

 You must file Articles of Organization with the Indiana government in order to form your LLC.
 This is the formal document that must be submitted in order to establish your company.
 It can be done online, or by mail.

 File with the Secretary of State Business Services Division.
 Select “Start a New Business”, register for an account, and then proceed with the Articles of Organization.

 Download the form here.
 Fill it out, and mail it to: